Let’s talk about your company’s data collection and the two fundamental challenges you might face when dealing with its usage.

 Less than 40% customer experience executives know where their company’s customer data is stored.
 Even less are aware of how this is managed, highlighting a deeper organisational problem present in many businesses.

-The lack of internal synergy represents the biggest issue among the marketing and business intelligence teams, particularly with data not being across on the omni-channel customer journey.
+The lack of internal synergy represents the biggest issue among the marketing and business intelligence teams.
+Particularly with data lacking comprehensive coverage of the omni-channel customer journey.
 Such information silos, as they are better known, exist when some departments or executives limit the flow of information outside their unit rather than adopt integrations with others that could be far more beneficial.

-If your business simply relies on very basic tracking to determine the success of its digital activity, goals and judge KPIs.
-With some proper feedback loops and the assistance of high-level technology (such as our K8 robot) you can access larger data sets and perform deeper analysis to determine exactly how the market is engaging with you.
+If your business simply relies on very basic tracking to determine the success of its digital activity, goals and judge KPIs, proper feedback loops and the assistance of high-level technology (such as our K8 robot) can help you access larger data sets and perform deeper analysis to determine exactly how the market is engaging with you.